Lost in London

-Lost in London (also known as Lost in London LIVE) is a 2017 American independent biographical comedy-drama film written and directed by Woody Harrelson.
-The film stars Harrelson, Owen Wilson and Willie Nelson.
+Lost in London (also known as Lost in London LIVE) is a 2017 American independent biographical comedy-drama film written, starring, and directed by Woody Harrelson in his directorial debut.
+The film also stars Owen Wilson and Willie Nelson.
 The film was shot and screened live in select theatres on 19 January 2017.
 It is the first time a film was live broadcast into theatres.